YahavFrei/ViT-vs-CNN-medical-imaging/README.md

 ## 📝 Conclusion
 Our benchmark confirms that for **limited medical datasets (~5k images)**:

 1.  **CNNs are still King:** DenseNet121 offers the most reliable, stable, and explainable performance.
 2.  **ViT is Data-Hungry:** Despite Transfer Learning, it struggles with stability and precision without massive datasets or stronger regularization.
 3.  **Clinical Implication:** DenseNet is recommended as a reliable **screening tool**.
 ViT shows promise but requires ensemble methods to mitigate false positives.
+4.  **Optimization Fragility:** Our experiments proved that ViT has a highly non-convex loss landscape.
+Unlike ResNet (which remained stable with SGD), **ViT collapsed** without adaptive optimizers (AdamW) and required a much lower Learning Rate to converge.
+5.  **Vulnerability to Shortcut Learning:** Explainability maps revealed that the models can sometimes focused on **medical tubes/wires** rather than pathology.
+6.  **Dependency on Augmentation:** Ablation studies showed that ViT is highly brittle; removing data augmentation caused a **~10% drop** in accuracy, whereas CNNs remained robust.

 ---